-I founded an initiative called Forgotten Greens based on my journeys with multitude of communities, who showed me the fundamental intersections between biodiversity, caste and food systems.
+Edible weeds: The story of forgotten greens and knowledge Shruti Tharayil I founded an initiative called Forgotten Greens based on my journeys with multitude of communities, who showed me the fundamental intersections between biodiversity, caste and food systems.
 Forgotten Greens has been on a journey of creating platforms for people to reconnect to their immediate ecosystems, revive the fast disappearing knowledge around the culture of consuming uncultivated greens as food and in the process unlearn and redefine the fundamentals of food.
 Food according to our current system is grown by a farmer, somewhere out in the village, brought by an invisible third party who makes it available for us in the shiny supermarkets.
 Food according to our schooling system is something that comes from a cultivated farm, grown under intensive labour and chemicals to make sure they are healthy.
 These homogenised narratives have always turned a blind eye towards the rich diversity of our traditional food systems.
 One of the important aspects of the traditional food system are the uncultivated greens that are an integral part of our ecosystem as much as our cultivated plants are.
 The work of Forgotten Greens has been to throw light on this aspect of the Food system; to bring back the knowledge system which is gradually disappearing but very much alive in our collective memories.
 The Indian ecosystem is highly bio-diverse however, we are aware and use only a small portion of it.
-Most of us have been taught A for Apple - a fruit that doesn't grow in the tropics but Phalsa (Grewia asiatica known as Indian Sherbet Berry) which is a locally growing fruit during the hot summers in mainland India isn't known to many, most of us know about the famous cherry blossoms but hardly we know about the beautiful Gliricidia sepium or the Cassia fistula tree that blooms in all their glory in the subtropics painting the landscape pink and golden yellow.
+Most of us have been taught A for Apple - a fruit that doesn't grow in the tropics, but Phalsa (Grewia asiatica known as Indian Sherbet Berry), which is a locally growing fruit during the hot summers in mainland India isn't known to many.
+Similarly, most of us know about the famous cherry blossoms but hardly we know about the beautiful Gliricidia sepium or the Cassia fistula tree that blooms in all its glory in the subtropics painting the landscape pink and golden yellow.
 What are weeds?

-Weeds are described as plants that are not valued where they are growing and are usually of vigorous growth especially the one that tends to overgrow or choke out more desirable plants.
-The understanding of the plants as weeds evolved around when homo sapiens moved to agriculture from hunting and gathering14.

-In today's context with extreme concretisation around us, intensive monocropping and lawnisation of our garden spaces, plant's which we are unaware of are often considered "weeds".
-This comes from an understanding that is disconnected and separated from nature itself and is more commonly used in mainstream, profit oriented agriculture.
+Weeds are described as plants that are not valued where they are growing and are usually of vigorous growth especially those that tend to overgrow or choke out more desirable plants.
+The understanding of the plants as weeds evolved when homo sapiens moved to agriculture from hunting and gathering.
+In today's context with extreme concretisation around us, intensive monocropping and lawn-isation of our garden spaces, plants which we are unaware of are often considered "weeds".
+This comes from an understanding that is disconnected and separated from nature itself and is more commonly used in mainstream, profit-oriented agriculture.
 If we look at traditional systems of agriculture, weeds or uncultivated plants are often seen as part of the ecosystem, often seen in symbiotic relationship with the crops growing.
 Every plant has a use.
 It is our limited knowledge that doesn't know their uses and properties in its entirety.
+Henceforth, I'll be referring to weeds as uncultivated greens to highlight the role these plants play in maintaining balance in our eco-systems, our diet and health.
+Forgotten Greens and where to find them?